Commanvil/charon77.github.io/posts/how-to-know-how-to-write.md

 you'll see that I've included cat pictures.
 Well, I guess too many of them _does_ hurt.
 By the way I got the pictures (like the one on the top) from www.pexels.com.
 They offer high quality license-free images so definitely check it out!
-Alternatively, you could go to Google Image, DeviantArt, etc, but _please_ make sure you're **allowed** to use that image.
+Alternatively, you could go to Google Images, DeviantArt, etc, but _please_ make sure you're **allowed** to use that image.
 Some images are copyrighted and should not be used unless you got written permission from said author.